Sebastian Coe on ‘uncomfortable’ duty as Christine Mboma sprints into spotlight

 Mboma and Masilingi were training for the 400m before being told they would be unable to participate last month, which is why they entered the 200m.
 But the manner of Mboma’s late dash gives Coe the feeling that the advantages of their testosterone levels were almost as clear in the sprints.

 “It was pretty observable that the last 30 or 40 metres were impactful,” said Coe on Wednesday.
 “But, actually, I think that vindicated the decision about 400.
-If you are finishing a 200m like that, you extend the runway… That in a way supports the judgement that was made.”
+If you are finishing a 200m like that, you extend the runway … That in a way supports the judgement that was made.”

 It is barely 24 hours since Mboma’s silver was hailed as not just a success for Namibia but for her outright given the cloud she is racing under, which is not of her volition.
 She has done everything that was asked of her.